 As you drive up and over two mountain passes (Rainy Pass and Washington Pass, about 45 minutes from Newhalem), you’ll pass through astounding views of the North Cascades all around you.
 In my view, this area is most magical in the fall when the larches are turning bright golden!
 Several jaw dropping hikes featuring sweeping mountain views (and larches in the fall!) are in this area.
 My two favorites are Maple Pass and Blue Lake.
 Maple Pass is longer and involves more climbing while constantly stopping to take photos of the scenery, while Blue Lake is shorter and takes you to a beautiful alpine lake.

-Turn around at this point for a day trip (you’ve got a four hour drive back to Seattle from her), but if you’ve decided to make a weekend of it, continue on to the east!
+Turn around at this point for a day trip (you’ve got a four hour drive back to Seattle from here.

-What else to see near North Cascades National Park?
+What else is there to see near North Cascades National Park?

 The Skagit Valley (west side around Mt Vernon) is home to lots of agriculture, bird viewing and farm to table restaurants.